Primary Stylistic Influences:

 - Emo Teen: Members of crunkcore bands are often self-identified "scene kids", a youth subculture closely related to emo.
 However, crunkcore kids tend to eschew the darkness and wangst of emo in favor of flamboyant fashion and party-hardy hedonism.

-- Ensemble Darkhorse: Enter Shikari have dabbled in crunkcore from time to time, and when they do, are the only members of this group to get critical acclaim and respect, although Hollywood Undead also gets some positive attention.
+- Ensemble Darkhorse: Enter Shikari have dabbled in crunkcore from time to time, and when they do, are the only members of this genre to get critical acclaim and respect.

 - Girl Group: Millionaires.